 I can operate faster, smarter and more efficiently.
 Intuit is one of the leading brands helping small businesses succeed.
 A BIG company using their power to help us smaller businesses.
 I am an advocate and evangelist for these technologies for small businesses because I know from firsthand experience–they work!

 Without this fundamental strategy, your business isn’t going to make it very far.
 We’re not talking about billboards and sales flyers anymore.
 We’re talking about levering technology to draw more customers to engage with your business online.
-While traditional marking methods are still very much relevant and important, incorporating social media, video, and email campaigns can get your brand name out there.
+While traditional marking methods are still very much relevant and important, incorporating social media, explainer videos, and email campaigns can get your brand name out there.
 To grow a successful business, you need to keep the customers coming.
 Ignoring the importance of marketing an building a strong brand image could mean the difference between being in the 50% of small businesses who make it to 5 years or the 50% who don’t.

 A key tenant of running a successful business is knowing how to manage money.
 It seems glaringly obvious, but so many small businesses get this wrong and never make it out of the red.
 You don’t have to have a PhD in Accounting to get your finances right.
 However, it is critical for business owners to understand the basics and to be able to read financial statements and understand the financial and tax implications of their business decisions.
 If you don’t already consider yourself financially literate, there’s no better time than now to get smart on small business financials.
 There are tons of resources, like Money Smart for Small Business provided by the FDIC, that can help get you up to speed for free.